 - Bone development

-- Calcium and potassium ion transportation across cell membranes, a process that is necessary for nerve impulse conduction, muscle contraction, and normal heart rhythm
+- Calcium and potassium ion transportation across cell membranes, a process that is necessary for nerve impulse conduction, muscle contractions, and normal heart rhythm

 - DNA and RNA synthesis